 Regulation should encourage self-regulation by the media industry.
-However, CPSA believes that any support provided by Government should require the media oulet to subscribe to the principles of the Australian Press Council.
+However, the YPCT with CPA and CPSA believes that any support provided by Government should require the media outlet to subscribe to the principles of the Australian Press Council.
 Regulation needs to ensure press freedom and removal of obstacles or legislation which restricts press freedom and ensuring the confidentiality of journalists' sources.
 Regulation needs to also consider the unfair playing field for news organisations and the digital platforms.
-The digital platforms need to be held to account with laws such as defamation and copyright equally to that of news providers.
+The digital platforms must be held to account with laws such as defamation and copyright equally to that of news providers.